 Cities conversation questions

 Discussion questions about cities for speaking classes.
+Just about everyone has been to a city so it is a very easy topic to talk about.
 The free printable PDF also has a picture description activity.
-Challenging words in this handout include – skyscrapers, modern, historical, landmark, slum, design, and capital.

 The cities conversation questions are –

 1 – How many people live in your city?
 What is the busiest district or area?